Zimbra-Community/pgp-zimlet/README.md

 ### DEALING WITH PUBLIC KEYS LONGER THAN 5120 CHARS

-Sometimes people generate public keys that are to long for Zimba to store in zimbraZimletUserProperties.
+Sometimes people generate public keys that are too long for Zimba to store in zimbraZimletUserProperties.
-Saving long pubkeys will trow an warning message, but the key is saved correctly.
+Saving long pubkeys will trow a warning message, but the key is saved correctly.

 To resolve this you can: